Beyond Obfuscation: JavaScript Protection and In-Depth Security

 “The mobile app must be able to detect at runtime that code has been added or changed (…) The app must be able to react appropriately at runtime to a code integrity violation.”

-“In order to prevent effective reverse engineering, you must use an obfuscation tool.”
+“To prevent effective reverse engineering, you must use an obfuscation tool.”

-So, while obfuscation should provide a good way of preventing reverse-engineering, more advanced threats like code tampering require protection at runtime.
+While obfuscation should provide a good way of preventing reverse-engineering, more advanced threats like code tampering require protection at runtime.

 Jscrambler provides advanced runtime protection with techniques such as Self-Defending, which breaks the protected app when an attacker tries to debug it or when there’s any change to the source code.